Latest Post

 7 October marks the second year of the current phase of the Israel-Palestine war, which forms part of a broader history of unrest that extends well before 1948.
 Student Action 4 Palestine (SA4P) held peaceful gatherings on the Rooiplein from 7-10 October to raise awareness of the humanitarian crisis in Gaza.
 The following morning, Israeli flags, Jewish symbols, and a poster with a yellow ribbon reading,“Never forget 7 October” appeared on the Rooiplein anonymously, without the approval of the Student Representative Council (SRC).

 A video posted on SA4P’s Instagram page (@studentaction_4_palestine) shows an activist who requested a campus security official to remove the flags and posters.
 SA4P confirmed that the Israeli flags and posters were taken down by campus security after SRC members intervened.
-The incident prompted strong reactions from students, with some expressing anger and frustration over the ongoing war, while others expressed grief over the suffering in Gaza.
-This reflected broader tensions and differing perspectives on campus regarding the Israel-Palestine conflict.
+The incident prompted strong reactions from students, with some expressing anger and frustration over the ongoing violence, while others expressed grief over the suffering in Gaza.
+This reflected broader tensions and differing perspectives on campus regarding Israel-Palestine.
 University management has not yet released an official statement regarding the display or its removal.

 Events

 On 7 October, SA4P set up a space on the Rooiplein where students could reflect on the humanitarian crisis in Gaza.
-The group spoke as a collective to Die Matie journalists about the ongoing impact of the Israel-Palestine conflict.
+The group spoke as a collective to Die Matie journalists about the ongoing impact of the Israel-Palestine genocide in Gaza.
 “Our intention was to create a calm environment where people could write, reflect, and discuss without fear,” said SA4P.

 The following morning, emblems in support of Israel were spotted on the Rooiplein at 08:00.
 The Israeli flag was displayed alongside messages calling Palestine a “terrorist state” and saying, “We stand with Israel.”
 These items were put up anonymously and without SRC approval, which is required for all signs and posters on campus.
 According to the Stellenbosch University Poster Stamping Protocol, provided to Die Matie by Student Governance, posters must adhere to guidelines that prohibit “racist, sexist, sexual, dehumanising, derogatory, homophobic, religious persecution, hate speech, etc.”.
 The display appeared to violate the university’s poster regulations, regarding stamping, but remained in place until 10:32, before campus security took it down.